CraftAcademyLabs/ca_course/getting-to-know-angularjs.md

-### AngularJS
+## AngularJS

 AngularJS is a framework for building dynamic web applications.
 It lets you use HTML as your template language and extend HTML's syntax to express your application's components.
 AngularJS is added to an HTML page with a `<script>` tag.

 AngularJS extends HTML attributes with **Directives**, and binds data to HTML with **Expressions**.

+What follows is a very basic introduction to AngularJS using common programming techniques.
+At the end of this chapter we will have a small "Hello ..." application up and running.
+Initially we will place all our code in one single file (`index.html`).
+As a last step, we will take a closer look at some best practices and refactor our code.

-**_What follows is a very basic introduction to AngularJS.
-The purpose of this chapter is to give you a basic understanding of the framework and provide you with a foundation to move on to more advanced techniques when working with Ionic._ **
+**_The purpose of this chapter is to give you a basic understanding of the framework and provide you with a foundation to move on to more advanced techniques when working with Ionic._ **

 Let's have a look at a very basic AngularJS application